Detection probability "enhancement" and "unfair sampling" in Bell inequalities: Conclusions, and last comments

-On one side, we need to refine experimental techniques; on the other, we need to open room for theoretical models that may exhibit some of the properties that our algebra here seems to be giving hints about.
-The alternative is to persist in the current uncertain state of affairs, where so much seems to depend on the positive or negative result of some ultra-sophisticated experiment plagued with loopholes and all sorts of obscure points.

-Of course, this work can also be understood just as yet another ``loophole'' (as is the absence of strict space-like separation in experiments with massive particles, for instance).
-However, such a perspective seems to favor the vision of loopholes as disconnected, erratic fabrications to keep LR alive; on the contrary, my view is that they might simply be different expressions, for each different experimental situation, of the boundary that LR establishes: this boundary is certainly no more hypothetical than its absence, which for one or other reason seems to be usually taken for granted.
+i.e., the equivalence of genuine and non-genuine critical detection rates when the full set of quantum predictions involved in the inequality is tested as well.
+This suggests that, the consequences of ENH can be therefore bypassed by the demand of all quantum predictions at once.

+To complete the picture, in Sec.\ref{OT} we proposed a re-examination of some recent tests, which does not intend to be exhaustive but just be able to convey a realistic view of the subtlety of things,a view that the current hype regarding non-locality has completely obscured.

-Let me insist once more on the hints that a framework such as \cite{WPDC} provides about the possible relation between the observed low detection rates and the real properties of the state under probe, as well as on the fact that evidence of ENH would clearly point toward the need to depart from the usual particle-like models of the photon, merely based on the correspondence between the $\tfrac{1}{2}$-spin algebra for massive particles and the polarization states of a plane wave, in favor perhaps of a fully quantum-electrodynamical description \cite{WPDC}.
+Of course, this work can also be understood just as yet another ``loophole'' (as is the absence of strict space-like separation in tests with massive particles, for instance), or collection of loopholes.
+Yet, let me then insist once more on the hints that a framework such as \cite{WPDC} provides about the possible relation between the observed low detection rates and the real properties of the state under probe.
+Finally, let me also insist on the fact that evidence of ENH would clearly point toward the need to depart from the usual particle-like models of the photon, merely based on the correspondence between the $\tfrac{1}{2}$-spin algebra for massive particles and the polarization states of a plane wave, in favor perhaps of a fully quantum-electrodynamical description.

-To conclude, the promise of a future technological improvement that will make things easier \cite{G13} has already been on the table for long; actually, the suggestion that failure to make progress has to do with some fundamental principle of nature is actually a compliment to the skills of those involved in the enterprise.
-Whether eventually successful or not, the quest for non-locality has anyway a lot to offer, both at the theoretical and technological level, and tests like those recent ones in \cite{G13} and \cite{Kot_et_al12} are in fact necessary, and an effort worth all our admiration and praise.
-Regarding the first, our preliminary examination seems to suggest that a further test making use of detectors at both polarization channels would contribute a great deal to clarify things; in the second case, I would suggest the convenience of making the raw data available in all detail.